openstax/napkin-notes/phil/slack-welcome.md

 # Welcome!

 Here are some notes by stax folks using Slack.
-Click "Edit this Page" (and submit a Pull Request) to amend this list!
+Click the pencil icon (just up and right of here) and submit a Pull Request to amend this list!

 Channels: